Firestone and Ford tire controversy: Injuries and fatalities

-271 people were killed and more than 500 people were injured in the United States as a result of tire failures.
-Of these 33 fatalities were for unknown tires, leaving 238.
+As of September 2001, NHTSA had reported that 271 people were killed, and more than 500 people were injured in the United States as a result of tire failures.
+Of the Firestone models under investigation, 192 fatalities could be attributed to tread separation, and 33 fatalities could be attributed to blowouts.
+33 fatalities were caused by unknown tire failure modes.
 The large majority of accidents took place in California, Arizona, Texas, and Florida.
 An additional 46 people were killed in Venezuela.

 Lawsuits

 Many lawsuits were filed against both Ford and Firestone.
 The outcomes of most lawsuits were kept confidential, but one attorney estimated that Ford settled 1,500 cases regarding the safety of the Explorer.
 Ford's own financial statements indicate that it spent $590 million to settle personal injury and class action lawsuits.
 Firestone set aside $800 million to handle lawsuits related to the recalled tires.

 By February 2000, when KHOU-TV in Texas ran a story about tire failures on Ford Explorers, Firestone had recorded 193 personal injury claims, 2,288 property damage claims, and was a defendant in 66 lawsuits.
 In 2000 Firestone was served with 413 individual lawsuits in state and federal courts.
 By July 2002 Ford and Bridgestone/Firestone had settled more than 600 cases.
 By late 2003 Bridgestone/Firestone and Ford had settled 1,300 cases.

 In November 2001, Firestone agreed to pay $41.5 million to end state lawsuits against Firestone.
 In 2003, Firestone settled a class action lawsuit by agreeing to pay $15.5 million for consumer education focusing on tire safety and $19 million in legal fees and $2,500 each to 45 plaintiffs.
 In 2005 Firestone paid Ford $240 million to settle claims related to the recall.

 Ford and Firestone worked to settle cases out of court to avoid punitive damages and were paying between $4 million and $8 million to settle cases involving fatalities and between $12 million to $16 million to settle cases of paralysis.

 Lawyers for the plaintiffs argued that both Ford and Firestone knew of the dangers but did nothing, and that Ford knew that the Explorer was highly prone to rollovers.
 Firestone argued that Ford's recommended inflation pressure of 26 psi was too low and should have been 30 psi, and that the Explorer was an especially dangerous vehicle prone to rollovers.